jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - all software development moves through a set of maturity phases in sequential fashion, and CMM describes the principles and practices underlying software process maturity, intended to help improve the maturity and quality of software processes
     - note that CMM doesn't explicitly address security
     - stages of the CMM:
-      - Level 1: Initial: process is disorganized; usually little or no defined software development process
+      - **Level 1: Initial**: process is disorganized; usually little or no defined software development process
         - no KPIs
         - processes are ad-hoc, and immature
         - no basis for predicting project quality, time to completion etc
         - limited project management
         - limited software dev tools or automation
         - highly dependent on individual's skills and knowledge
-      - Level 2: Repeatable: in this phase, basic lifecycle management processes are introduced
+      - **Level 2: Repeatable**: in this phase, basic lifecycle management processes are introduced
         - focus on establishing basic project management policies
         - project planning
         - configuration management
         - requirements management
         - sub-contract management
         - software quality assurance
-      - Level 3: Defined: in this phase, software devs operate according to a set of formal, documented software development processes; marked by the presence of basic lifecycle management processes and reuse of code; includes the use of requirements management, software project planning, quality assurance, and configuration management
+      - **Level 3: Defined**: in this phase, software devs operate according to a set of formal, documented software development processes; marked by the presence of basic lifecycle management processes and reuse of code; includes the use of requirements management, software project planning, quality assurance, and configuration management
         - documentation of standard guidelines and procedures takes place
         - peer reviews
         - intergroup coordination
         - org process definition
         - org process focus
         - training programs
-      - Level 4: Managed: in this phase, there is better management of the software process; characterized by the use of quantitative software development measures
+      - **Level 4: Managed**: in this phase, there is better management of the software process; characterized by the use of quantitative software development measures
         - quantitative goals are set for software products and process
         - software quality management
         - quantitative management
-      - Level 5: Optimizing: in this phase continuous improvement occurs
+      - **Level 5: Optimizing**: in this phase continuous improvement occurs
         - process change management
         - technology change management
         - defect prevention